Buying vs. Renting a Home: Are You Ready for a House?

-Is it better to rent or buy a house?
-The answer depends on you and your financial situation.
-Asking the right questions before you buy a house is a good starting point to help you analyze the pros and cons of renting or buying your next home.
+Is it better to rent or buy a home?
+The answer depends on your needs as well as your financial situation, and there’s no single answer that works for everyone.
+But if you’re weighing renting vs. purchasing a home, asking the right questions before you buy can help you analyze the pros and cons of your choices.
+Read on to be better equipped when you’re analyzing the pros and cons of renting or buying your next home.

 Do You Have a 20% Down Payment?